isztan/strapless/README.md

-Strapless
+strapless
 ===

-Strapess is a minimalist frontend framework
+Strapless is a minimalist frontend web framework.
+We are the anti-bootstrap.